Skip to main content

 The Gearset Default comparison metadata filter does not include managed packages.

 If you want to see metadata associated with managed packages, you should either use the Compare all filter, or create a custom metadata filter.
-In a custom filter, you can either select All managed packages, or Choose specific ones.

 Metadata type set to 'Named items' and your item is not included

-Even if you have the correct metadata types selected in the comparison, check whether they are set to All items or Named items.
-If Named items, check whether your metadata item has been ticked.
+Even if you have the correct metadata types selected in the comparison, check whether they are set to All items from source and target or Specify named items and rules.

 You’re using regex that excludes your item